toto04/webeep-sync/README.md

 you don't like idk, it doesn't even weigh that much.

 Ok but what is written at the bottom of a README?
 I mean does anyone read all the way to the bottom?
-Here is a video of kittens as a reward for getting down here:
+Here is a video of kittens as a reward for getting this far:
 ***[link](https://youtu.be/dQw4w9WgXcQ)***